GavinClarke0/lockless-generic-ring-buffer/README.md

 `go 1.18`.
 Instead of passing typeless `interface{}` which we have to assert or deserialized `[]byte`'s we are able to pass serialized structs between go routines in a type safe manner.

+This package goes to great lengths not to allocate in the critical path and thus makes 0 allocations once the buffer is created.

 ## Requirements
 - `golang 1.18beta`